AllScotty/AllScotty/README.md

 ---

 ## 🎤 Speaking & publications
 Available on request — frequent speaker on cybersecurity operations, policy, and law.
-Find them here - https://alfords.io/media

 ---